Skip to main content

 caution

-Refdoc Index is not managed by Couchbase but strictly by Ottoman.
+RefDoc Indexes are not managed by Couchbase but strictly by Ottoman.
 It does not guarantee consistency if the keys that are a part of these indexes are updated by an external operation, like N1QL for example.

 View